AlexandraKrause/Femiaculture/README.md

 - B) Communicate with supervisors
 - C) Present results to scientists in the end

-💬 and furthermore depending on the situation, also include accessibility …
+💬 and furthermore scientists can adapt the core code ...

 - for farm women
 - for participants